 If backpacking is more your thing hit up the Tahoe Rim Trail.
 At 165 miles long this trail offers something for everyone.
 It’s broken into segments offering everything from the entire route to short day hikes.

-Getting off the Beaten Path in Lake Tahoe
+The Local’s Guide to Getting off the Beaten Path of Lake Tahoe

 Pristine vacant beaches are easy to find.
 You just have to know where to go.
 Us locals hold our favorite spots as well-kept secrets, so I’m not going to give too much away here.
 Part of local experience in Lake Tahoe is finding your own hidden spot.